 - 1/4 teaspoon of sea salt

-- In a double boiler melt the butter.
+- In a double boiler melt the butter at medium heat.

-- Stir frequently the mixture making sure to mash the raspberries.
+- Stir the mixture frequently making sure to mash the raspberries as it cooks down.

-- Add the egg yolks and stir until the mixture thickens about five to ten minutes.
+- Separate the eggs and add the egg yolks one at a time.
+Using a small whisk cook the mixture until it thickens about seven to ten minutes.

-- Strain the curd through a large sieve by mashing the berries with a spoon.
+- Once the raspberry curd has thickened, strain the curd through a large sieve by mashing the berries with a spoon.

 - Discard the seeds and any solids that stay behind.